obsidiandynamics/flywheel/yconf/README.md

 We've embedded the mapper into the config class for convenience, and have referenced it from `@Y`.
 Simple.

 **Note:** Classes referenced from `@Y` must be bean-instantiable.
 That is, they must be public, have a public no-arg constructor, and must not have an encapsulating instance.
-The latter is the easiest to forget when using a nested class; make sure you're declaring your mapper with the `static` modifier if nesting within another type.
+The latter is easy to overlook when using a nested class; make sure you're declaring your mapper with the `static` modifier if nesting within another type.

 Alternatively, if you don't (or can't) add an annotation to your class, the following snippet registers the type mapper directly with the context.
 ```java